Estafet-LTD/DevOpsDemo/README.md

 * stage{"Tag image"}  - this step tags the latest built image with a tag representing the Maven version combined with the Jenkins build number [ _uses OpenShift plug-in_ ]

-* stage{"Rollout"}   - based on the deployment configuration this step rolls out the latest build as a deployed pod in the OpenShift cluster.
-Previous running pod will be stopped and replaced. [ _uses OpenShift plug-in_ ]

 * stage{"Last stage"}  - dummy stage